devtoguk/milestone-3-THINGS-TO-DO/README.md

 [Unsplash](https://unsplash.com/photos/tvc5imO5pXk) and found the image below:
 ![Things To Do Places To Go - background idea](docs/background.jpg)

 The colors for the app were chosen based on this image, keeping with the fresh greens, and using other colours from the image for logo, buttons, etc

-The google fonts chosen were 'Raleway' and 'Oswald' which I think match the app layout.
+The google fonts chosen were 'Raleway' and 'Oswald' which I think match the layout and style of the app.

 ## Technologies Used
 - HTML